gacarrillor/pg2ili/README.md

 # pg2ili
 Python script to import tables from a PostgreSQL/PostGIS SQL file to [INTERLIS](https://www.interlis.ch/en).

+pg2ili was created for saving time in migration or reverse engineering processes.

-If you start from a PostgreSQL/PostGIS database and want to obtain a model in INTERLIS from it, you can use this script to get all your PG tables written as INTERLIS classes.
+If you start from a PostgreSQL/PostGIS database and want to obtain a model in INTERLIS from it, you can use pg2ili to get all your PG tables written as INTERLIS classes.
 Then you can open the obtained ili file in [UML/INTERLIS Editor](https://github.com/AgenciaImplementacion/umleditor/) and adjust your model, i.e., add relationships, meta-attributes and the like.

 **Usage:**